Kathy Maister's Start Cooking

 As noted above, your oven may have a warming drawer.
 If you are having a dinner party, this is a great place to keep the food warm while waiting for your guests to arrive.
 The food is kept warm at a very low temperature.
 As I don’t actually use it very often, I store cooking equipment in my warming drawer.

 I hope this brief introduction to conventional oven settings was helpful.
-Let me know if you have other questions.

 Cheers!